How to Pay Off Debt: 4 Top Tips for Sticking to Goals

 Here’s another confession for you: I suck at organizing.
 Piles of papers are my friends.
 Little notes written on the back of junk mail is my way of keeping things together.
 My to-do list is always hidden somewhere between my actual planner, our fridge calendar, and sticky notes I occasionally find months later.

 This year, I promised myself that I would be different.
-While I am still a pile-maker with errant sticky notes scattered around, I have been much better at setting alarms on my calendar to pay down debts on the 5th and 25th of each month, and I am rocking at keeping running tallies of my debts in Google Doc spreadsheet templates that I found for free.
+While I am still a pile-maker with errant sticky notes scattered around, I have been much better at setting alarms on my calendar to make debt payments on the fifth and 25th of each month, and I’m rocking at keeping running tallies of my debts in Google spreadsheet templates that I found for free.
 I’m no Martha Stewart, but it’s helping me visualize my progress every month.

 As a personal finance writer, I’ve read a ton about money management.
-Some advice has been awesome.
+Some advice for how to pay off debt has been awesome.
 For example, I read about a person who used a whiteboard and doodles to represent debt.
 When it was paid off, he washed that doodle away until it was a blank canvas.

 Well, that brilliant idea didn’t work for me.
 I forgot about it a week later, along with the 400 or so other Pinterest-like strategies and tips that I’d accumulated.
 The truth is, what works for others won’t necessarily work for you.
 And what looks good on a blog won’t necessarily help you break through your debt problem.

 So what does all this mean for my personal debt repayment for September?
-Well, sticking to these rules of debt payment goal-setting, my family managed to pay down $1,793-worth of debt.
+Well, sticking to these rules of how to pay off debt and stick to goals, my family managed to pay down $1,793-worth of debt.
 Wowzers!
 That’s a ton of money!